meeplemaker/idl4-cc-rpi-install/README.md

 # idl4-cc-rpi-install

-These instructions will guide you through the installation of your Raspberry Pi as how we will use it during the IDL4-CC-labs.
+These instructions will guide you through the installation of your Raspberry Pi as we will use it during the IDL4-CC-labs.

 ## Prerequisites